qMSUZ/xPUBDF/README.md

 # GPUBDF
-GPU Based Implementation of Backward Differentiation Formula for the Numerical Solution of Stiff Ordinary Differential Equations
+CPU and GPU Based Implementation of Backward Differentiation Formula for the Numerical Solution of Stiff Ordinary Differential Equations